 1956 – NAD officials and state representatives met at the Missouri School for the Deaf to reorganize the National Association of the Deaf (NAD).

 1957 – News!
 (Gallaudet) Ida Wynette Gray Hampton was the first deaf African-American woman to graduate from Gallaudet College.

 1958 – Technology!
-President Dwight Eisenhower signed the PL 85-905 establishing Captioned Films for the Deaf.
+President Dwight Eisenhower signed PL-85-905 which established Captioned Films for the Deaf.

 1958 – Religious!
-Deaf ministry established by Trinity Baptist Church 800 Hammond Blvd. in Jacksonville, Florida.
+Deaf ministry established by Trinity Baptist Church, 800 Hammond Blvd., in Jacksonville, Florida.
 First leader was Dorothy Morgan.
-2011 – Deaf pastor John Olson.
+2014.

 1960 – News!
-Maxine Tull Boatner published Voice of the Deaf, a biography of Dr. Edward M. Gallaudet.
+Maxine Boatner published Voice of the Deaf, a bio Dr. Edward M. Gallaudet.

 1960 – News!
 Stokoe published his findings about sign language as a legit language.
 His publication did not attract much attention until it was republished in 1965 with Casterline and Croneberg as Dictionary of ASL on Linguistic Principles.

 1960 – Junior National Association of the Deaf was established for deaf youths.
 Their first national convention at Gallaudet was in 1968.